 Hip fractures, broken bones and head injuries are common, and countless seniors end up spending at least some time in a nursing home while recovering from fall-related injuries.
-If you’re currently caring for an aging in place loved one, helping them avoid a trip and fall will go more smoothly when using these prevention tips.
+If you’re currently caring for an aging in place loved one, we have some fall prevention tips that can help.

 Why Are Seniors More Fall-Prone?

 Older individuals are more likely to trip and fall because of:

 - Weakened muscles and bones

 - Chronic health conditions like diabetes, arthritis or heart disease

 A fear of falling can also keep a senior from being active which can then diminish their quality of life.
 Fortunately, most falls are preventable when you take these steps.